TheSteelNinjaCode/create-next-app-trpc/README.md

 - decimal.js
 - superjson

-And if Prisma support is added:

-- prisma
-- @prisma/client
+In addition to these, create-next-app-trpc also offers optional support for:

+- Prisma: If opted, adds `prisma` and `@prisma/client` for robust database management.
+- Zod: If chosen, includes `zod` for TypeScript-first schema validation.
+- React-Hook-Form: If selected, integrates `react-hook-form` for efficient form handling in React applications.

+These optional integrations can be added during the setup process, enhancing your development experience with additional capabilities tailored to your project's needs.

-These dependencies are essential for working with tRPC and React Query (and Prisma, if opted) in a Next.js project.
+These dependencies and optional integrations are key in providing a robust setup for working with tRPC and React Query (along with Prisma, Zod, and react-hook-form, if opted) in a Next.js project.

 ## Example